Morgan Evans (singer): 2021–2024: The Country and the Coast and Life Upside Down + Live at the Sydney Opera House

 In September 2021, Evans announced the release of the EP The Country and the Coast (Side A).

 In September 2022, Evans performed a new song titled "Over for You" at the CMC Rocks QLD Festival.
 The song was written in response to Evans' divorce from Ballerini, and the heartbreak he experienced.
 Evans later shared on his Instagram that the song had been written only three weeks earlier and the show performance was only the second time he had played the song.
 A studio version of "Over for You" was released on 17 October 2022.

 In April 2023, Evans released his Life Upside Down EP.
 The EP features five tracks that showcase Evans' path to finding a light in the dark.
 Evans described the release as a "journey through unexpected heartbreak, self-rediscovery, new beginnings and a newfound gratitude for the present moment."
 Additionally, Evans returned to Australia for two sold-out performances at the iconic Sydney Opera House.

 In April 2024, Evans released his first live album, titled Live at the Sydney Opera House.

 2025: signing with Virgin and Steel Town

-In September 2025, Evans announced he had signed with Virgin Music Group, with the first single "Beer Back Home" released on 10 October 2025 and a studio album scheduled for early 2026.
+In September 2025, Evans announced he had signed with Virgin Music Group, with the first single "Beer Back Home" released on 10 October 2025 and a studio album Steel Town, released in March 2026.

+2027: Australian Idol

+In August 2026, Evans was announced as a new judge on reality singing competition Australian Idol, replacing Kyle Sandilands after his exit in July 2026.